Hen0678/Everest-Enthusiast/README.md

 ![footer](assets/media/footer.png)

 ### Interesting Facts page
 On this page there are a number of interesting facts about Mount Everest, ranging from the various names the mountain as to the modern day queues of climbers looking to summit the peak.
-The facts will hopefully include things that alot of people will not be aware of.
+The facts will hopefully include things that a lot of people will not be aware of.

 Alongside some interesting facts there are some high quality images.

 ![interesting-facts](assets/media/busy-mountain.png)

 ### Sign Up page
 For those interested to find out more there is an option to sign up to a mailing list so they can be the first to find out when new content gets added.
-There is also some bullet points explaining the kind of additional content that will be added in the future.
+There are also some bullet points explaining the kind of additional content that will be added in the future.
 All fields require completing and the Email address field will look for an @ to be included.

 ![sign-up-page](assets/media/sign-up-page.png)